TimeIncUK/flipboard-rss-feed/README.md

 Flipboard RSS Feed
 ===================

-This plugin adds field to WordPress's built-in RSS feeds, to make it compatible with [Flipboard RSS specification](https://flipboard.com/rss/).
+This plugin adds additional tags to WordPress's built-in RSS feeds to make it compatible with [Flipboard RSS specification](https://flipboard.com/rss/).

 ## Frequently Asked Questions ##

 #### How do you use this plugin?

-After enabling the plugin, navigate to an RSS feed in WordPress.
-E.g. http:///www.example.com/feed/.
-Then add ?mrss=1 to the end of the url, it should look something like this, http:///www.example.com/feed/?mrss=1
+After enabling the plugin, navigate to an RSS feed in WordPress (e.g. http:///www.example.com/feed/) and add ?mrss=1 to the end of the url.
+It should look something like this: http:///www.example.com/feed/?mrss=1

 #### Does this plugin include PubSubHubbub support?